alphalon/kotlin-scripting/README.md

 The `//CMD` comment is used for documenting the available commands.
 If not present, the command name is taken from the script name and no description will be shown when the commands are listed.

-This comment is required for command resolution in `ko.kts` and `ko.kt` scripts that support executing multiple commands in a single file where the first argument is the command.
+This comment is required for command resolution in `ko.kts` and `ko.kt` scripts that support executing multiple commands in a single file where the command is passed as the first argument.
 These special scripts are only searched for in search roots (like the project directory).

 ### Configuration

 Several environment variables can be set to modify the behavior of the run script:

-- `KO_ADDITIONAL_SEARCH_ROOTS` - color-separated list of search root directories
+- `KO_ADDITIONAL_SEARCH_ROOTS` - list of search root directories
-- `KO_ADDITIONAL_SEARCH_DIRS` - colon-separated list of subdirectories below search roots to find scripts
+- `KO_ADDITIONAL_SEARCH_DIRS` - list of subdirectories below search roots to find scripts
 - `KO_ADDITIONAL_REPO_MARKERS` - additional markers used to locate the repository directory
 - `KO_ADDITIONAL_PROJECT_MARKERS` - additional markers used to locate project directories
 - `KO_ADDITIONAL_MODULE_MARKERS` - additional markers used to local modules within a project

+All of these configuration settings use colons (:) as a value delimiter.

 #### Special marker files